Kometa-Team/Kometa/docs/defaults/both/collectionless.md

 Supported Library Types: Movie, Show

-Requirements: For this file to work it needs to run last under `metadata_path` and all other normal collections must use `collection_mode: hide_items`
+Requirements: For this file to work it needs to run last under `collection_files` and all other normal collections must use `collection_mode: hide_items`

 ## Collection